python-rope/pylsp-rope/README.md

 ### Extract variable

+Extract an expression into a variable.

 This refactoring works by triggering CodeAction when selecting a Python expression.
 Optionally, similar statements can also be extracted.

+### Extract global variable

+Similar to extract variable, except always create global variable.

 ### Inline